salinpaul94/Investing/READING/CFA 2023 L1 V1/Chapter_01.md

 > - For _N_ = 1, the expression for the future value of amount PV is
 >   FV<sub>1</sub> = PV(1 + _r_)
 >   For this example, we calculate the future value one year from today as FV<sub>1</sub> = \$100(1 + 0.5) = \$105.

+- If you invest for 2 year with 5% interest then in first year you will make \$5 as interest next year the interest to be paid will be calculated on \$105, which is \$5.25.
+- At the end of second year you will have \$100 capital + \$5 + \$5 interest + \$0.25 compound interest.
+- Although the interest earned on the initial investment is important, for a given interest rate it is fixed in size from period to period.
+- **The compound interest earned on reinvested interest is a far more powerful force because, for a given interest rate, it grows in size each period.
+- For example \$100 invested today would be worth about \$13,150 after 100 years if compounded annually at 5 percent, but worth more than \$20 million if compounded annually over the same time period at a rate of 13 percent.
+> We need a general formula to handle compounding for any number of periods.
+The following general formula relates the present value of an initial investment to its future value after N periods:
+> FV<sub>N</sub> = PV(1 + *r*)<sup>N</sup>
+> where
+> - *r* = stated interest rate per period
+> - *N* = number of compounding period
+> In bank example FV<sub>2</sub> = \$100(1 + 0.05)<sup>2</sup> = \$110.25